 5G towers might be considered a blight on the landscape by some, and a health risk to others, but the brave new world of mobile communications won’t be possible without them.

-Small cell 5G masts
+Small cell 5G towers

 In towns and cities, the erection of huge masts is an unworkable solution.
 Even if a local authority consented to such a course of action, the focus on urban connectivity is speed and capacity rather than coverage.
 Densification is therefore the priority for operators.